-We harvested the vegetable, prepared meals and planted flowers in the empty patches in September.
+The patches were planted with vegetables, herbs and flowers.
+After the summer break, we harvested the vegetable, prepared meals and planted flowers in the empty patches.

 A typical day in the Garden for Children

 Each unit starts with an address of welcome by the gardener and the pedagogical assistant and the introduction of today's activities.